Mahidharah/workpal2_OA/README.md

 DB_PASSWORD=yourpassword
 DB_NAME=workpal_test
 ```
-where USER and PASSWORD should be chnaged according to your mysql configuration
+where USER and PASSWORD should be changed according to your mysql configuration

 ### 4. Run Tests
 Now that everything is set up, run the tests: